But as a parent or guardian, you can use our trampolines for exercise as well!

 This is all crucial information when determining your strength and fitness level.

-It can also track a number of users, so your friends and family can get in on the action and compete to see who is the ultimate trampoline bouncer!
+It can also track the number of users, so your friends and family can get in on the action and compete to see who is the ultimate trampoline bouncer!

 When the songs are specifically chosen to match your pace and movement, you feel more motivated to go that extra mile.